-The University shall endeavour to provide long-term accommodations to enable an employee with a disability to fulfill the essential duties of the position.
+The University shall endeavor to provide long-term accommodations to enable an employee with a disability to fulfill the essential duties of the position.
 Long-term accommodation typically includes modification of a worksite, equipment, and/or duties.

-- 1. All requests for long-term accommodation shall be directed to the Human Resources office. - 2.
-A representative of the Human Resources office, normally the Benefits Specialist, shall meet with the employee to explain the process and obtain relevant information such as medical information surrounding limitations and medical restrictions, and releases.
-The employee may request that a Union or Faculty Association representative be present at such meetings. - 3.
-The Benefits Specialist shall contact the unit/department to obtain information about the position. - 4.
-An independent medical assessment may be required at any stage. - 5.
-Human Resources office shall provide the employee's unit/department with an assessment so that the unit/department can determine if long-term accommodation is viable. - 6.
-If approved long-term accommodation cannot be provided immediately, a short-term accommodation plan may be developed as an interim measure.
+- 1. All requests for long-term accommodation shall be directed to the Employee Wellness Specialist in the People & Culture office. - 2.
+A representative of the People & Culture office, normally the Employee Wellness Specialist, shall meet with the employee to explain the process and obtain relevant information such as information surrounding job limitations and restrictions.
+The employee will be informed of their right to representation during these discussions and may request that a Union or Faculty Association representative be present during these discussions. - 3.
+The Employee Wellness Specialist shall contact the unit/department to obtain information about the position. - 4.
+A functional capacity assessment may be required at any stage, at the University's expense. - 5.
+The People & Culture office shall provide the employee's unit/department with an assessment so that the unit/department can determine if long-term accommodation is viable. - 6.
+Elements of an accommodation plan include: - All work-related functional limitations;

-- 7. The University shall determine whether: - The employee can perform the essential duties of their current position with an accommodation: - The employee should receive further intervention, such as work hardening, before an accommodation can be provided; and - The employee's limitations cannot be accommodated in their own position and, if so, whether they can be accommodated in another available position. - 8.
-The University shall continue to use best efforts to accommodate an employee in a position for which the employee is qualified, in accordance with OCAD U policies, practices and labour agreements.
-The employee must be qualified and able to fulfill the essential duties of the position, with accommodation if necessary.
+- The objectives of the plan; - What accommodation(s) will be provided; - A Personalized Workplace Emergency Response Plan, if required; - The timeframe associated with each accommodation measure; and - Responsibilities for each accommodation measure and the overall accommodation plan. - 7.
+If approved long-term accommodation cannot be provided immediately, a short-term accommodation plan may be developed as an interim measure. - 8.
+The University shall determine whether: - The employee can perform the essential duties of their current position with an accommodation; - The employee should receive further intervention, such as work hardening, before an accommodation can be provided; and - The employee's limitations cannot be accommodated in their own position and, if so, whether they can be accommodated in another available and appropriate position. - 9.
+The University shall continue to use its best efforts to accommodate an employee in a position for which the employee is qualified, in accordance with OCAD U policies, practices and labour agreements.
+The employee must be qualified and able to fulfill the essential duties of the position, with accommodation if necessary. - 10.
+A long-term accommodation plan, once established, shall be amended as necessary to reflect changed circumstances and will be reviewed annually at a minimum. - 11.
+The long-term accommodation plan will also be reviewed and updated if: the employee's work location or position changes and/or the nature of the employee's disability changes.